L-ebesgue/sparse_GPDs/README.md

 # sparse_GPDs

--  With `utils.py`, we compute GPDs of a given collection of intervals.
+-  With `utils.py`, we compute GPDs over a given collection of intervals.

 -  See `tutorial.ipynb` for implementations of `utils.py` with toy examples.